 - What I didn’t say –> Cook instead!
 Something as simple as a peanut butter and banana sandwich on real whole-grain bread with a glass of milk would be much better.

 - If you eat out often, check the online nutrition information.
 This is the eating out equivalent of reading the label.
 Most chains provide this information, and some even have easy-to-use apps.
 Eating out more than once a week can put you at greater risk for weight gain, high blood pressure, diabetes and heart disease.
 Isn’t preventing that worth a few minutes?
-If you aren’t sure what to do with all of those numbers, take the free Alberta Health Services Eating Away From Home and During Special Occasions class or come and see me for an Enlightened Eating on The Go planning session.
+If you aren’t sure what to do with all of those numbers, come and see me for a Clarity Session.